As prophetic people, we are wired for a close relationship with God. This is the place where we become acquainted with Him, His ways, and His voice.

 The Spirit of God is a Holy Spirit.
-The reason He can dwell in us is because Jesus has sanctified us (made us holy) through His sacrifice on the cross. (see 1 Cor 6:11, Heb 10:29)
+The reason He can dwell in us is that Jesus has sanctified us (made us holy) through His sacrifice on the cross. (see 1 Cor 6:11, Heb 10:29)

 This is great news!
 Your worthiness to fellowship with the Holy Spirit is not because of what you have done.
 Righteousness is yours through the grace of Jesus, and what He has accomplished.

-However, your ability to enjoy the fellowship of the Holy Spirit, will be determined by your confidence in the power of Jesus’ sacrifice, and His shed blood, as it relates personally to you.
+However, your ability to enjoy the fellowship of the Holy Spirit will be determined by your confidence in the power of Jesus’ sacrifice, and His shed blood, as it relates personally to you.

-We do not have to be ruled by temptation, or live conscious of sin.
+We do not have to be ruled by temptation or live conscious of sin.
 We can live every day aware of, and rejoicing in, our righteousness in Christ.
 (Romans 8:1-14)